vmishenev/dokka/docs/design-doc/Draft: Ambiguous KDoc references.md

 	class A
 }
 ```
-The case (a nested class with the same name as enclosing class) can be unpopular since it is banned in Java, C#.
+The case (a nested class with the same name as the enclosing class) can be unpopular since it is banned in Java, C#.

 There is a more practical case in Kotlin with a factory function :
 ```kotlin